tmtsoftware/esw-vbds/README.md

   The clients need to collect the data until the file is complete and then can display it, do calculations, etc.
   The client also needs to acknowledge each websocket message with a short "ACK" message, for flow control reasons (to enable back-pressure back to the publisher).

+## Issues

+If multiple VBDS servers are running in the cluster and you kill one of them, many Akka warnings are logged in the other cluster members, although it does not appear to prevent them from functioning.
+More work is needed to identify the cause.

 ### Basic VBDS Flow